nwilson512/techwriting-io-docusaurus/docs/sample-works/create-a-statamic-web-server-on-google-cloud-platform/09-create-a-new-virtual-host-configuration.md

     cd /etc/apache2/sites-available
     ```

 2. Create a new virtual host configuration file for your Statamic site by copying the "000-default.conf" file.
-There isn't a strict naming requirement, but I recommend giving it the same name as your project folder:
+There isn't a strict naming requirement, but Techwriting.io recommends giving it the same name as your project folder:

     ```
     cp 000-default.conf exampleSite.conf